-The evaluator confirmed the validity of the testing that the developer had executed.
-Based on the evidence shown by the process of the evaluation and the verification results of the testing executed by the developer, the evaluator executed the repeat testing, additional testing, and penetration testing based on vulnerability assessments judged to be necessary.
+The evaluator confirmed the validity of the testing that the developer had performed.
+As a result of the evidence shown in the process of the evaluation and the verification results of the testing performed by the developer, the evaluator performed the reproducibility testing, additional testing, and penetration testing based on vulnerability assessments judged to be necessary.